EnergyInnovation/eps-virginia/docs/index.md

 ## Documentation

+Documentation of source data, assumptions, and policy scenarios is available [here]({Insert URL}).
 Documentation of the model is available [here](https://us.energypolicy.solutions/docs/index.html).
-Documentation is not specific to any model version and therefore applies to both U.S. and Virginia versions of the Energy Policy Simulator.
+Documentation of the model is not specific to any model version and therefore applies to both U.S. and Virginia versions of the Energy Policy Simulator.

 ## Other Information